-Call or e-mail using the link at the bottom of this page, explaining the situation
+Call or e-mail using the contact details at the bottom of this page for more help.

 Warranty and Returns

-The manufacturer hardware warranty periods are as follows:
+The manufacturer's hardware warranty periods are as follows:

 Spectrum Instrumentation GmbH: 5 years.
 For hardware shipped from the manufacturer before 1st July 2017 it's 2 years.

 Mission Technology Group, Inc. (Magma products), now acquired by One Stop Systems: 1 year.